jhap1982/giveituruguay/2012/2012-09-19 - Civic Center Plaza, San Francisco, CA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-Snow ((Hey Oh))
+6. Snow ((Hey Oh))
-Throw Away Your Television
+7. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-I Like Dirt
+9. I Like Dirt
-Ethiopia
+10. Ethiopia
-Under the Bridge
+11. Under the Bridge
-Higher Ground
+12. Higher Ground
-Californication
+13. Californication
-By the Way
+14. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Give It Away
+15. Give It Away

 ## Notes